A 14-year-old student fatally shot 4 people in a rampage at a Georgia high school, officials say

 The FBI’s Atlanta office said its agents were at the school “coordinating with and supporting local law enforcement.”

 Apalachee High School has about 1,900 students, according to records from Georgia education officials.
-It became Barrow County’s second largest public high school when it opened in 2000, according to the Barrow County School System.
-It’s named after the Apalachee River on the southern edge of Barrow County.
+It opened in 2000, and is named after the Apalachee River on the southern edge of Barrow County, according to the school system.

-The shooting had reverberations in Atlanta, where Mayor Andre Dickens said patrols of schools were beefed up.
+On Wednesday evening, hundreds gathered in Jug Tavern Park in downtown Winder for an ecumenical prayer vigil.
+Volunteers handed out candles, and also water, pizza and tissues.
+Some knelt as a Methodist minister led the crowd in prayer after a Barrow County commissioner read a Jewish prayer of mourning.

-In Winder, Abner said that when she goes home Wednesday night, she hopes to avoid thinking about those terrifying moments in her geometry class.
+Some came in athletic gear from Apalachee’s crosstown rival, Winder-Barrow High School.
+At the end of the vigil, someone released balloons in Apalachee’s colors of blue, gold and white.

 Sophomore Shantal Sanvee, who was in a classroom near the gunshots, said “I saw, like, a whole lot of blood.
 And it was just, it was just horrible.”